asaddoost/asaddoost/README.md

 📚  A Front-end Developer who is passionate about writing code, solving problems, automating stuff, and building software.

-💥 eagering to learn new skills so I'm constantly learning, training, and improving myself to become a better developer.
+💥 eagering to learn new skills and constantly learning, training, and improving myself to become a better developer.

 <h3> 🛠 &nbsp;Tech Stack</h3>